-Autopsy (also known as a post-mortem examination, autopsia cadaverum, or obduction) is a highly specialized surgical procedure that consists of a thorough examination of a corpse to determine the cause and manner of death and to evaluate any disease or injury that may be present.
-It should be performed by a specialized medical doctor called a pathologist.5 [Note: the term "autopsy" should not be confused with "verbal autopsy," which is defined below.]
+Autopsy is a highly specialized surgical procedure that consists of a thorough examination of a corpse to determine the cause and manner of death and to evaluate any disease or injury that may be present.
+It should be performed by a specialized medical doctor called a pathologist.
+[Note: the term "autopsy" should not be confused with "verbal autopsy," which is defined below.]

-Autopsy report is a report completed by the medical examiner, or other physician trained in this assessment, to present results on examination findings, evidence of injury and therapy, and the cause and manner of death.6
+Autopsy report is a report completed by the medical examiner, or other physician trained in this assessment, to present results on examination findings, evidence of injury and therapy, and the cause and manner of death.

-Cause of death is all those diseases, morbid conditions or injuries which either resulted in or contributed to death and the circumstances of the accident or violence which produced such injuries.7
+Cause of death is all those diseases, morbid conditions or injuries which either resulted in or contributed to death and the circumstances of the accident or violence which produced such injuries.